barotto/test386.asm/README.md

 A diagnostic code will be output to the configured POST port.
-Computation results in the form of ASCII messages will also be output to LPT, COM, and/or OUT ports, whichever is enabled and configured.
+Computation results in the form of ASCII messages will also be output to LPT, COM, and/or custom OUT ports, whichever is enabled and configured.
 See the <tt>src/configuration.asm</tt> file for information on how to configure the program's output.